nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a patient

-1. Deleting a person while all persons are being shown
+1. Deleting a patient while all patients are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all patients using the `view` command.
+Multiple patients in the list.

    2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First patient is deleted from the list.
+Details of the deleted patient shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No patient is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. _{ more test cases …​ }_